CER-REC/energy-futures-vis-avenir-energetique/documentation/Architecture/highLevel.md

 ## Retrieving data

 Data for the visualization will be served by a GraphQL server running in the IIS visualization service.
-Queries can be executed with `react-apollo`, which will provide automatic caching and query execution when props change.
+Queries can be executed with `@apollo/react-hooks`, which will provide automatic caching and query execution when props change.